OctoMap/octomap/README.txt

 http://code.google.com/p/alufr-ros-pkg/

+The "octomap_mapping" stack (see http://www.ros.org/wiki/octomap_mapping
-The "octomap" package there will provide ROS integration by downloading and compiling the latest release.
-If you plan to use octomap mainly in ROS, just install the octomap_mapping stack from there.
+for details) contains the "octomap" package which provides the actual ROS integration by downloading and compiling the latest release.
+If you plan to use octomap mainly in ROS, just install the octomap_mapping stack.

 ECLIPSE PROJECT FILES